 The pile of towels lowered, and there was a piercing scream.
-The maid, as she enters, saw the revolver, and it being aimed at her.
-She dropped the towels, and quickly turned to flee toward the door.
-He managed a grimace, when seeing the maid, and the door slamming behind her.
+The maid, as she enters, saw the revolver, and it is aimed at her.
+She dropped the towels and quickly turned to flee toward the door.
+He managed a grimace when seeing the maid and the door slamming behind her.
 Here Dirken moved to the stack of towels, picking them up and taking them to the lavatory.

-He put the revolver in its holster, and slid on the duster that is draped on the chair.
-Turning he grabbed the remote nearby, and clicking on the TV, the flash of a menu screen appears.
-As he hits the button, he changed the channel to the picture of two dwarf people, a man and a woman who appear on the screen.
+He put the revolver in its holster and slid on the duster that is draped on the chair.
+Turning he grabbed the remote nearby and clicked on the TV, the flash of a menu screen appears.
+As he hits the button, he changed the channel to the picture of two dwarf people, a man, and a woman who appear on the screen.

 “Today’s news: July 13, 2456 A.D, in today’s news…” The voice said, he grimaced, changing the channel.

-The futuristic weather channel appears on the screen next and a chart appears there with a notice about sunshine, a few clouds, and the temperature which reads about twenty-six degrees Centigrade or Seventy five degrees Fahrenheit.
-A mellow music echoes the room as he watched the report that flashes on the screen.
-Quickly, Dirken found out it is going to rain here with a little fog following it, making the approach harder on his target outside the city.
-He knew that his bounty is more if his target was living and not deceased, however, and he might be forced to eliminate him all together.
+The futuristic weather channel appears on the screen next and a chart appears there with a notice about sunshine, a few clouds, and the temperature which reads about twenty-six degrees Centigrade or Seventy-five degrees Fahrenheit.
+A piece of mellow music echoes the room as he watched the report that flashes on the screen.
+Quickly, Dirken found out it is going to rain here with a little fog following it, approaching harder on his target outside the city.
+He knew that his bounty is more if his target was living and not deceased, however, and he might be forced to eliminate him together.

 “Great.”
 He murmured, frowning at the screen before he turned to walk toward the door.

-With heavy footfalls he walked down the hall toward the lift, and pressing the button, the door opens with whoosh, allowing him to enter.
-He went to the first floor and exited the the inn, a few minutes late.
+With heavy footfalls he walked down the hall toward the lift and pressing the button, the door opened with a whoosh, allowing him to enter.
+He went to the first floor and exited the inn, a few minutes late.
 He walked down the walkway toward the Livery Stable, where he managed to step through the gate.